ChestersGarage/cacti-aio/README.md

 I've decided to focus this image on the unRAID server platform.
 Due to the local hardware-specific goals of this image, it doesn't make sense to configure it for general usage.
 I'll build a generally applicable image in the near future, which won't be as rigid in some configurations.

-## This image is still in flux
+## This image is not yet mature

-I'm still refining, updating and adding features to this image, and may update it in ways that may cause loss of data.
+I'm still refining, updating and adding features to this image, and may update it in ways that cause loss of data.
 Make sure your data and backups are being written to persistent storage, if you want to use the image reliably.

 ## Versions